 Last night I was in a rush to fix something for dinner so I decided to pull together whatever I had in the refrigerator.
 With a little luck, I had left over quinoa and some fresh eggs.
 Along with a few staple items; onion, garlic, bread crumbs and olive oil, I was able to whip together some awesome quinoa burgers.
+And the best quinoa burgers were born.

 These burgers are not only a great vegetarian alternative, but are also a great protein-packed snack.
 Eat them plain, on a bun, in a wrap, on a salad, or even get a little crazy and put them in home-made sushi.
 All delicious, nutritious and super easy!